erensayar/mnist-demo/README.md

-It's my MNIST demo for AI&ANN course at the college.
+It's my MNIST demo for AI&DL course at the college.